SkylineCommunications/dataminer-docs/connector-help/connector_help/Juniper Networks Manager.md

 - **Polling Configuration Table** (on the Polling Config subpage of the General page):

 - Contains an additional **Lock State** column, which can contain the value *Locked or Unlocked*.
 When a row is **locked**, no change can be performed to the **Polling Time** and **Polling State** parameters, and the **Refresh** button is disabled.
 A locked row will contain a letter in a dark grey color to indicate the locked state.
-The **right-click menu** of the table can be used to lock or unlocka row or multiple selected rows.
+The **right-click menu** of the table can be used to lock or unlock a row or multiple selected rows.
   - When the **Real-Time Performance Monitoring: Ping Results** row is disabled, no action will be performed on the row, and a message will be displayed if some of its dependent tables are enabled (see "RPM Metrics Page \[1.0.3.x\]" below).
 When such dependent tables are enabled, Real-Time Performance Monitoring: Ping Results will become *enabled* if it was set to *disabled* and a message will be displayed.

 ### Web Interface